Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Numerical Experiments

-We test PoissonMH, Poisson--MALA, Poisson--Barker, (full batch) random-walk Metropolis, (full batch) MALA and (full batch) Barker.
+We test PoissonMH, Poisson--MALA, Poisson--Barker, (full-batch) random-walk Metropolis, (full-batch) MALA, (full-batch) Barker and (minibatch without convergence guarantee) SGLD.
 Following \cite{zhang2019poisson}, the hyperparameter $\lambda$ for the three minibatch algorithms is set to $\lambda = 0.0005L^2$, resulting in a batch size of about 6000 (6\% of the data points).
+For SGLD, the minibatch size is set to 512.
 The initial $\theta_0$ is drawn from $\bN(0,\mathbb I_d)$, and each algorithm's step size is tuned through several pilot runs to achieve target acceptance rates of 0.25, 0.4, and 0.55.
-We use Mean Squared Error (MSE) and Effective Sample Size (ESS) to compare these methods.
-MSEs are calculated for estimating the posterior mean and variance, with true values computed numerically.
-ESS quantifies the dependence of MCMC samples, with each dimension corresponding to an ESS in an MCMC run.
+We use Mean Squared Error (MSE) and standard autocorrelation-based Effective Sample Size (ESS) to each dimension of the parameters (identity test function) to compare these methods.
 We report the minimum, median, and maximum ESS across all dimensions for all methods.

-We compare the clock-time performances of the five methods.
+We compare the clock-time performances of the seven methods.
 Figure \ref{fig:20d-mse} shows the MSE over time at different acceptance rates.
 We find: 1.
 Poisson--Barker significantly improves PoissonMH, random-walk Metropolis, MALA and Barker for all acceptance rates, both in terms of posterior mean and variance, with more notable improvement at higher acceptance rates.
-2. All three minibatch algorithms (PoissonMH, Poisson--MALA, Poisson--Barker) consistently outperform random-walk Metropolis, MALA and Barker.
+2. The three exact minibatch algorithms, PoissonMH, Poisson--MALA, and Poisson--Barker, consistently outperform random-walk Metropolis, MALA, and Barker.
+SGLD decreases MSE quickly at early times but then plateaus, consistent with fixed-step-size bias.
 3. Poisson--MALA matches Poisson--Barker's best performance at acceptance rates of 0.4 and 0.55 but shows worse performance than PoissonMH at a 0.25 acceptance rate, aligning with \cite{livingstone2022barker} that MALA is sensitive to tuning, while Barker is more robust.
+SGLD reduces MSE quickly at early times, likely because it avoids an acceptance–rejection correction.
+Its curve then plateaus between 25 and 50 seconds; this behavior is consistent with the fixed-step-size bias of SGLD.